2012 Mongolian parliamentary election

-Legislative elections were held in Mongolia on 28 June 2012 to elect 76 members of the State Great Khural.
-Also held during the parliamentary elections was the Ulaanbaatar city council election, the first time both have been held at the same time.
-For the first time, the election used vote counting machines by new legislative election laws to make the election fair.
+Parliamentary elections were held in Mongolia on 28 June 2012 to elect 76 members of the State Great Khural.
+Also held during the parliamentary elections was the Ulaanbaatar city council election, the first time both were held at the same time.

+For the first time, the election used vote counting machines under new parliamentary election laws to make the election fair.

 Electoral system

-A new legislative election law introduced the status of domestic election observers who are nominated by civil society organisations.
-Parties had to announce 48 candidates for constituency seats and 28 candidates for proportional allocation.
+A new parliamentary election law introduced the status of domestic election observers who are nominated by civil society organisations.
+Political parties had to announce 48 candidates for constituency seats and 28 candidates for proportional allocation.
 Among the changes was also a quota of 20% of seats reserved for women.

-Parties
+It was the first Mongolian election to be held using a mixed parallel system, combining plurality block voting and proportional representation.

+Contesting parties

 On 24 May the Democratic Party (DP) and Mongolian People's Party (MPP) announced their candidates for the election.
 A new party that participated was Mongolian People's Revolutionary Party which was established in 2010 by Nambaryn Enkhbayar.

-Prior to January, the Democratic Party was a part of the grand coalition in government with the Mongolian People's Party, but later withdrew to focus on the campaign.
+Prior to January, the DP was a part of the grand coalition in government with the MPP, but later withdrew to focus on the campaign.

+544 candidates were officially registered by the General Election Commission for the election, of whom 26 were independents and 518 were running from the following 11 political parties and 2 coalitions: